 Cathedral and city views, Spanish drinks and bites, and a relaxed rooftop vibe.

-El Corte Ingles Rooftop Terrace sits on the 6th floor of Spain's iconic department store, right in the heart of Málaga's historic centre.
+El Corte Inglés Rooftop Terrace sits on the 6th floor of Spain's biggest department store, in the heart of Málaga's historic centre.
+The lift opens onto a food hall and an open terrace facing the cathedral.

 Best For